samidm13/gojoeygo-lettuce-eat/README.md

 # Lettuce Eats : food ordering web app that allows group ordering

 #### A one-sentence description of the MVP interaction
-    The order initiator can "Create Order" that selects the restaurant and generates an unique order token shared with whomever they want to be part of the group order
+    The order initiator can "Create Order" that selects the restaurant and generates a unique order token shared with whomever they want to be part of the group order

 #### User stories implemented
 1.

 As a user